Installment Loans: What They Are and How to Use Them

 How long does the loan application process take?

 The application process for installment loans takes anywhere from one business day to two weeks, and many auto loans can be approved the same day.
-At LendingClub, most members with personal loans are approved within 24 hours and can receive funds in as little as a few days.^1,2^ When applying, make sure you have all your credit information, income documentation, bank statements, and government IDs ready to show if the lenders ask for it.
+At LendingClub, most members with personal loans are approved within 24 hours and receive funds within 48 hours.^1,2^ When applying, make sure you have all your credit information, income documentation, bank statements, and government IDs ready to show if the lenders ask for it.

 1Of all personal loans approved between 1/1/19 - 3/31/19, 72% were approved within 24 hours.